“It is in the shelter of each other that people thrive”… Irish proverb

 - Sustainability– Encourage shared on site eco-initiatives like sustainable energy/water systems and food production

-People living alone is the fastest growing demographic in Canada with more people living alone than families with children.
+People living alone is now the largest demographic in Canada (May 2021).

 A land partnership with two separately owned detached dwellings can address the need for various approvals from institutions and agents involved including: